Experimental Cisplatin and Combination Chemotherapy in Children and Young Adults With Hepatoblastoma or Liver Cancer After Surgery

 GROUP A1 (WELL-DIFFERENTIATED FETAL [WDF]): Patients undergo observation.

 GROUP A2 (NON-WDF): Patients receive cisplatin (CDDP) intravenously (IV) over 6 hours on day 1 following surgery.
-Treatment repeats every 21 days for up to 2 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 21 days for up to 2 cycles in the absence of disease progression or unacceptable toxicity.

 GROUP B (LOW RISK HB): Patients receive cisplatin IV over 6 hours on day 1.
-Treatment repeats every 14 days for up to 2 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 14 days for up to 2 cycles in the absence of disease progression or unacceptable toxicity.
 Patients are then assigned to 1 of 2 groups

 GROUP B1 (RESECTABLE): Patients undergo surgery, then are randomized to 1 of 2 arms.